gitfrandu4/40989-PDIGS/01_Introduction.md

 #### Threats (External, Negative)

-Elements in a company's **external** environment that could cause **endanger** the business, it's profitability, or its competitive position.
+Elements in a company's **external** environment that could cause **endanger** the business, its profitability, or its competitive position.

 - Strong emerging competitors.
 - Changing regulations or industry standards that may add complexity.